-I’m a mom of two beautiful daughters who share a room together and sleep all night.
+I’m a mom of two young daughters who sleep all night.
 I spend every evening after the girls go to bed with my husband (and business partner), Chad, and enjoy going on monthly date nights!
 I start every morning just the way I like it: quiet time, coffee, and calm.
 Before I began this consulting journey that has helped thousands of families resolve exhausting sleep habits, I was a fifth grade science teacher!
 Now I teach YOU how to make sleep a thing!

 I’m excited to welcome on the podcast today Holly Choi, co-owner and instructor of Safe Beginnings which educates caregivers and professionals with essential lifesaving skills for small children.